Welcome to Year 4

-Teachers: Mrs D Rogers: Monday, Tuesday, Wednesday and Thursday; Mrs J Wilson: Friday.
+Teachers: Mrs D Rogers: Monday to Thursday; Mr A Campbell: Friday.

-Senior Teaching Assistant: Mrs M Ware (Covering the class on Tuesday afternoons).
+Mrs M Ware (Covering the class every Monday afternoon)

 Please hear your child read as often as you can (3 times a week would be beneficial,) try to set aside a few minutes most days, even if your child is a confident reader, they will still reap the benefits.
 Reading aloud is a very different skill requiring the children to adopt a storyteller’s voice and a lot can be gained from discussing events and characters, predicting what may happen, inferring information (reading between the lines) and discussing the meaning of unfamiliar vocabulary and the effectiveness of exciting vocabulary.
 Please do not feel that you have to read a whole book in one sitting; little and often is usually best with time to read the words and time to chat and comprehend what has been read.
 The children will also be reading in school as part of their literacy lessons, doing comprehension activities from extracts of books, reading and discussing texts in guided reading with the teacher and they will be heard individually once every half term by their class teacher to assess their progress.
 Please ensure that your child has his/her reading book and reading log (fish book) in school every day.
-They may like to carry them in a school book-bag to protect them from the elements; letters can also be carried in this way but please do not put water bottles in there as they often leak.
+They may like to carry them in a school book bag to protect them from the elements; letters can also be carried in this way but please do not put water bottles in there as they often leak.
 Small rucksacks, e.g. a Firs rucksack can be used for this purpose.

 In addition to this, all the children are able to choose a library book from school which they enjoy reading in spare time and in quiet reading sessions; this book stays in school.
-At the moment these books are chosen from our Year 4 collection but more choices will be offered when our new library is established.
+This year these books may be chosen from our Year 4 collection or from our newly opened library.

 We would be grateful if you could ensure that all of your child’s uniform, coat, water bottle and school equipment is named; this helps us to return lost property items back to their owners quickly.
 Please ensure that children are dressed according to the school’s uniform policy and are ready to begin the day as smart learners.

-Most children have now brought in their transparent pencil case filled with a set of basic stationery equipment - this needs to stay at school.
+The children no longer require their own pencil cases in school.
 Some children have their own small bottle of anti-bacterial hand gel.
 This has been handy in quickening up queues.
 If you are able to provide one for your child, it would be very much appreciated.
 Water bottles should be brought to school every day with fresh water inside.
 Please also ensure that your child has a healthy snack for break time.

-Willow Class will do PE on Tuesdays and Wednesdays.
+Willow Class will do PE on Mondays and Thursdays.

-Oak Class will do PE on Tuesdays and Thursdays.
+Oak Class will do PE on Mondays and Wednesdays.